Angel-ML/angel/docs/apis/PSModel_en.md

 	* setOplogType
 	* setRowType

-With reasonable ways of initializing PSModel, setting PSModel's behavioral properties and calling PSModel methods, algorithm engineers can operate on the remote distributed model (martrix or vector).
-As the core abstract class, PSModel allows one to program machine-learning algorithms in distributed fashion without worrying about low-level details.
+With decent ways of initializing PSModel, setting PSModel's behavioral properties and calling PSModel methods, algorithm engineers can operate on remote distributed model (martrix or vector).
+As the core abstract class, PSModel allows one to program machine-learning algorithms in distributed fashion without caring about low-level details.

 ## Core Interfaces

 ### 0. constructor